opensearch-project/documentation-website/_api-reference/ingest-apis/ip2geo.md

 ```
 {% include copy-curl.html %}

-A `true` response means that the request was successful and that the server was able to process the request.
-A `false` response indicates that you should check the request to make sure it is valid, check the URL to make sure it is correct, or try again.
+A `true` response means the request was successful and the server was able to process the request.
+A `false` reponse means check the request to make sure it is valid, check the URL to make sure it is correct, or try again.
-{. :tip}

 ### Sending a GET request